StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The scroll X/Y position

+## Pulses

+### Pulse
+Outputs a pulse event when it's toggled on or off.

+*Inputs*
+* A Boolean On/Off

+*Outputs*
+* A pulse if an "On" input event occurs
+* A pulse if an "Off" output event occurs

+### Pulse on Change
+The Pulse On Change node outputs a pulse if an input value comes in that is different from the specified value.

+*Inputs*
+* A numerical value.

+*Outputs*
+* A pulse event that occurs if the value has changed

+### Repeating Pulse
+A node that will fire a pulse at a defined interval.

+*Inputs*
+* The frequency at which the pulse occrs

+*Outputs*
+* A pulse value

+### Switch
+A node that will flip between an On and Off state whenever a pulse is received.

+*Inputs*
+* A pulse that will flip the switch whenever a pulse is received
+* A pulse to turn on the switch
+* A pulse to turn off the switch

+*Outputs*
+* A Boolean On/Off Value

 ### On Prototype Start
 A node that gets triggered whenever the prototype has started or restarted.
 Can be used to trigger any action you want to occur on the start.

 *Outputs*
 * A pulse that will be fired when the prototype start event occurs.

+### Restart Prototype
+A node that will restart the state of your prototype.
+All inputs and outputs of the nodes on your graph will be reset.

+*Inputs*
+* A pulse input serves as the single input for this node.
+When a pulse is received, the prototype will restart.

 ## Time & Utilities